melodyvistal-14/IS107_Case-Studies_DAX-in-Power-BI/README.md

 2. Answer
    - The DAX time Intelligence function are a built-in, that can automatically handle data logic.
 It can compare the growth this year and last year, can spot a seasonal pattern and can identify underperformance early.
 Compared to the Excel you just manually, it's hard to maintain and easily breaks new data.

+3. Answer
+    - To a calculation function can change the filter context.
+To do this you needs to apply the filter first before recalculating.
+After that, you can calculate now to get the revenue of the USA only.
+This is important for dynamic reporting because it allows measures to respond to user interactions while still enforcing specific conditions, enabling flexible and reusable analytics.